All Episodes

 800-282-2882.

-Where is the it scrolled out of uh can't find it?
+Where is the scroll out of the can't find it?

-Anyway, um Scalia with another great question of the uh uh Solicitor General virility about sovereignty.
+Anyway, Scalia with another great question of the Solicitor General virility about sovereignty.

 What is sovereignty if you can't protect your own borders?

-Apparently the oral arguments today in the Arizona immigration case uh were just as bad for the government as they were during health care, and um upholding the Arizona law is even more popular among American voters than striking down Obamacare at which is high.
+Apparently, the oral arguments today in the Arizona immigration case were just as bad for the government as they were during healthcare.

 Obamacare hasn't lost any ground.

-This is just huge according to a recent Quinni Act poll.
+This is just huge, according to a recent Quinnipi Act poll.

-According to them, when asked of the U.S. Supreme Court overturn the 2010 health care law, voters said they should by 49 to 38%.
+According to them, when asked should the U.S. Supreme Court overturn the 2010 health care law, voters said they should by 49 to 38 percent.

-But voters say the Supreme Court should uphold the Arizona immigration law by 62 to 27%.
+But voters say the Supreme Court should uphold the Arizona immigration law by 62 to 27 percent.

-And I I think that that's a reason why Obama and his minions in the news today are barely even talking about this.
+And I think that's a reason why Obama and his minions in the news today are barely even talking about this.

 This is hardly being discussed at all in the drive-by media.